ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 - 2023/5/21
   - Complete the "Overlays" section.
   - remove the "IX.
 Nix Packaging" section, which may be moved to a separate article in the future.
-  - Add an example of installing a program via the flakes at section VI-4.
+  - Add an example of installing programs via flakes at section VI-4.

 ## 0. Why Nix